awsaavedra/fundamentals-of-software-engineering/README.md

 # fundamentals-of-software-engineering

-    Objective: This repository aims to give beginners a strong and comprehensive background in fundamental concepts and practices for software engineering using the java language.
+    Objective: This repository aims to give beginners a strong and comprehensive background in fundamental concepts and practices for software engineering.

     ├── language                # Language, Object Oriented Programming, OOD, etc.